vesan/jquery-inline-footnotes/README.md

 Allows users to hover footnotes to view the footnote content inline.
 Implemented as a jQuery plugin.

-Works with Markdown style footnotes.
-TODO: What's the needed markup?
+Works out of the box with Markdown style footnotes that many intrepreters implement (for example [Maruku](http://maruku.rubyforge.org/maruku.html#extra) and [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#fn-output)).

 Demo can be seen at ...

+TODO: Add picture.

 ## Dependencies